AAAI-2025-Hackathon/team_38/Results/readme.md

 - *📈 Superior trading signal quality* (higher LLM and expert scores),
 - *💰 More profitable trading strategies* (increased profit month ratios).

-These findings *validate our framework’s potential for practical financial forecasting and decision-making*.
+These findings validate our framework’s potential for practical financial forecasting and decision-making.